danielaegassan/connectome_analysis/docs/modelling.md

 # Functions for modelling

-This page describes functions contained in the `modelling.py` file.
+This page describes functions contained in the `modelling` module used to  model  or parametrize the connectivity of connectomes

 ::: src.connalysis.modelling.modelling
     options: